h3nnn4n/neo-personal-website/website/content/posts/hello-world.md

 ---

 Hey there.
-Recentlty I started working at [JobScore](https://www.jobscore.com/) while I was working at my masters degree on
+Recently I started working at [JobScore](https://www.jobscore.com/) while I was working at my masters degree on
 [Applied Computing](https://www.udesc.br/cct/ppgca).
 This marked a new stage of my life.
 One that I am not familiar with, since I